aosabook/500lines/pedometer/chapter.md

             title: { text: 'Filtered Data' },
             series: [{
                 name: 'Filtered Data',
-                data: <%= ViewHelper.limit_1000(@upload.analyzer.processor.filtered_data) %>
+                data: <%= limit_1000(@upload.analyzer.processor.filtered_data) %>
             }]
         });
     });
 </script>
 ~~~~~~~

-The `upload.erb` view has both HTML and JavaScript.
-As our application grows, we would likely split out all JavaScript into separate files.
+The `upload` view has both HTML and JavaScript.
+As our application grows, we would likely split out JavaScript codd in the views into separate files.
 For simplicity, we've kept it all together.

 We're using a tool called Highcharts to generate all of the charts in our view, which requires jQuery and other additional JavaScript files.
 Note that both are included at the top of the view.

 In the HTML portion, we create a link to return to `/uploads`, for ease of navigation purposes.
-Then, we render summary.erb once more.
+Then, we render `summary` once more.
 Since both summary tables are quite similar, we've chosen to extract the HTML for the summary table into one view and reuse it from both `uploads` and `upload`.
 This ensures that the format of the tables remains consistent, and avoids code duplication.
-In this case, we pass in false for detail_hidden, since we want to see time and distance data, whereas in the uploads view, we wanted those fields replaced with a link to this view.
+In this case, we pass in false for `detail_hidden`, since we want to see time and distance data, whereas in the uploads view, we wanted those fields replaced with a link to this view.
 Following the summary table, we create containers for the charts.

-The JavaScript portion uses the Highcharts API to create the three charts: dot product data, filtered data, and, optionally, a comparison between the filtered data of the separated and combined data sets.
-Each chart is limited to 1000 points, to make it easy on our eyes, using the limit_1000 method in ViewHelper that we looked at earlier.
+The JavaScript portion uses the Highcharts API to create two charts: dot product data, and filtered data.
+Each chart is limited to 1000 points, to make it easy on our eyes, using the `limit_1000` method in `ViewHelper`.

 ### post '/create'

-Our final action, create, is an HTTP POST called when a user submits the form in the `uploads` view.
-The action sets a @upload instance variable to a new `Upload` record, created by passing in values from the params hash.
+Our final route, an HTTP POST to `create`, is called when a user submits the form in the `uploads` view.
+The action sets an `@upload` instance variable to a new `Upload` record, created by passing in values from the params hash.
 It then renders the `upload` view.
-If an error occurs in the creation process, the uploads view is rendered, with the an error parameter passed in.
+If an error occurs in the creation process, the `uploads` view is rendered, with the an error parameter passed in.

+## A fully-functional app

+Our routes and views were the final pieces to our fully-functional app.

 ## Summary